 The German Shepherd’s coat can be medium length or long length, dependant on whether he is short haired or long haired, but the Pitbull Terriers coat is very short and smooth to the touch.
 The Pitbull Terriers coat comes in red and almost any other dog color that you can think of, whereas, typically, the German Shepherd’s most common color is black and tan, or completely black.
 Sometimes he can be found sporting solid colors such as white or even blue.

 Both the Pitbull Terrier and the German Shepherd are one of the most loyal and eager to please dogs around, and super affectionate with their close family, so they are very similar when it comes to this aspect of their personality, but this is about as far as their similarities go.
 Because they are both so loyal to their masters, they both tend to suffer with separation anxiety and hate to be left alone for long periods of time, so despite their bad boy reputation, they both need to be with families that can spend a lot of time with them.
+They are both known for having a reputation of being more aggressive than other breeds.

 The Pitbull Terrier is much more sociable than the German Shepherd, and he loves to be everybody’s best friend, so for this reason he surprisingly makes one of the worst guard dogs, however, with that being said if he feels that his family are in real danger then he would undoubtedly protect them.
 The German Shepherd, however, is a very suspicious dude who does not take kindly to strangers entering his master’s estate, so if you are looking for a stern guard dog who does not take any poop, then the German Shepherd is the dog for the job!
 It can take him a while to warm up to strangers, so don’t expect him to be everyone’s best friend.